-103. In addition, on February 27, 2015, the analyst at Wells Fargo Securities published a report highlighting the eroded investor confidence in the Company, noting that "shareholder concerns over the fee structure and incentive alignment as incentive fees have grown despite historic dividend reductions and reductions in shareholder value."
-The report pointed to a particularly troubling statistic: "Over the last 2 years, FSC's dividend is down 37% (on the newly cut dividend), NAV is down 7%, yet management fees are up 56%."
+105. On February 27, 2015, the analyst at Wells Fargo Securities published a report highlighting eroded investor confidence in the Company, noting that "shareholder concerns over the fee structure and incentive alignment as incentive fees have grown despite historic dividend reductions and reductions in shareholder value."
+The report noted that FSC was being run primarily for the benefit of FSAM: "Over the last 2 years, FSC's dividend is down 37% (on the newly cut dividend), NAV is down 7%, yet management fees are up 56%."
+(Emphasis added).

-104. Further, the nefarious conduct of defendants has severely hampered the Company's access to the capital markets.
+- 106. Defendants' improper conduct defendants has severely hampered the Company's access to the capital markets.
 FSC's ability to raise equity capital or debt on favorable terms in the future is now impaired.
-In addition, the Company stands to incur higher marginal costs of capital and debt because the improper statements and misleading projections disseminated by the Individual Defendants have materially increased the perceived risks of investing in and lending money to the Company.

-105. This consequence of the Individual Defendants' wrongdoing was affirmed in a February 23, 2015 press release from Fitch Ratings Inc. ("Fitch"), one of the nation's major ratings agencies, in which the agency announced that it was downgrading FSC to BB+ from BBB- with a negative outlook.
+In addition, the Company stands to incur higher marginal costs of capital and debt because the improper statements and misleading projections disseminated by the Individual Defendants materially increased the perceived risks of investing in and lending money to the Company. - 107.
+This particular consequence of the Individual Defendants' wrongdoing was affirmed in a February 23, 2015 press release from Fitch Ratings Inc. ("Fitch"), one of the nation's major ratings agencies, in which the agency announced that it was downgrading FSC to BB+ from BBB- with a negative outlook.
 As Fitch explained, FSC had downplayed the true extent of its leverage, and was operating at 0.99x leverage-far above the 0.61x average leverage for its investment-grade peers-while also shifting into riskier assets.
 The press release also explained that the Company's inconsistent dividend policy had likely cost it "credibility with equity investors."
 The press release stated: